COVID-19 - FAQs

 Cemeteries are open for residents to visit their loved ones.
-We ask that you practice safe physical distancing and keep 2 metres apart from other families that are also visiting the sites and not gather in groups bigger than ten (10).
+We ask that you practice safe physical distancing and keep 2 metres apart from other families that are also visiting the sites.

 Is it legal for Council to meet electronically?

-New Provincial legislation allows municipalities to hold electronic meetings open to the public as well as meetings closed to the public, provided the holding of meetings is governed by Council's Rules of Procedure.
+New Provincial legislation allows municipalities to hold electronic meetings open to the public as well as meetings closed to the public, provided the holding of meetings is governed by Council's Rules of Procedure and complies with the Municipal Act, 2001.
 It is critical for the Town to move forward with important services that affect our residents and businesses.
-Protecting public health must be our top priority at this time, so holding virtual meetings eliminates the need for councillors and residents to leave their homes.
+Protecting public health must be our top priority at this time, so holding virtual hybrid meetings eliminates the need for residents to leave their homes.
 Council's Rules of Procedure have been amended to accommodate virtual attendance by both Council and the public.

 How can I make a delegation if it is an electronic meeting?